 13. American ginseng (Panax quinquefolius)

 This herb is said to tone and nourish the male reproductive system and treat impotence.
-It is known to improve sperm count, motilityiXThe ability of the sperm to move and swim. , and testosterone concentration too (10).
+It is known to improve sperm count, motilityiThe ability of the sperm to move and swim. , and testosterone concentration too (10).
 Avoid combining it with blood-thinning medications.

-14. Peruvian Maca (Lepidium meyenii)
+14. Peruvian maca (Lepidium meyenii)

 Peruvian Maca root is believed to improve libido, sperm count, and motility.
 It is an active endurance enhancer and may rectify erectile dysfunction (11).
 It might stimulate energy and should not be taken before bedtime.